gustavosbarreto/electric-webview/README.md

 # Building

-Before building Instant WebView you need to install GCC 6, Qt and QtWebEngine 5.6 on the system.
+Before building Electric WebView you need to install GCC 6, Qt and QtWebEngine 5.6 on the system.

 ```sh
 qmake PREFIX=/usr